t-kelsey/OpenStreetMapCLI/README.md

 will look for all psychotherapists near 'lehener str 90'.
 OSM tags can be found here: https://wiki.openstreetmap.org/wiki/Map_features Use ```python3 main.py --help``` for more information.

+## Credits
+This is currently a solo project, but feel free to join in.